Get started with Docker for WindowsEstimated reading time: 21 minutes

 Switch between Windows and Linux containers

-From the Docker Desktop for Windows menu, you can toggle which daemon (Linux or Windows) the Docker CLI talks to.
+From the Docker Desktop menu, you can toggle which daemon (Linux or Windows) the Docker CLI talks to.
 Select Switch to Windows containers to use Windows containers, or select Switch to Linux containers to use Linux containers (the default).